Genre Science Fiction Publisher Spectra Year Published 1993 Review Posted on 6/7/2008 Reviewer Rating

 Against a Dark Background, by Iain M. Banks

-Reviewed by Adam P. Knave
+Book Review by Adam P. Knave

 Banks manages to create a space opera without having much space travel in this grim tale.
 It's the sort of thing that my brain says shouldn't work and yet it very obviously does.
 The story weaves action and adventure together with dark personal history and familial politics to create a lush web.